amrita001/Image-Steganography/README.md

 #### Aim of this project -

   :black_medium_small_square:  To provide secure communication

-:black_medium_small_square:  To hide the fact that any communication is going on

   :black_medium_small_square:  Hiding confidential or sensitive information in an Image

 #### The User-Interface is -

   :heavy_check_mark: interactive

   :heavy_check_mark: user-friendly

   :heavy_check_mark: deals with all test cases

   :heavy_check_mark: shows pop-up dialogue boxes in case of any error